wistia/wistia-open-docs/_posts/viewer-requirements.md

 Blackberry at this point supports neither HTML5 or Flash.
 As a result, there is not a consistently available way to deliver video via the web to Blackberry devices.

-Basically, if you can view videos on YouTube or any other major video site, you (and your viewers) should be all set to use Wistia.

 ## Internet Connection Speed